How many times have you eaten something that you didn’t really want, when you weren’t really hungry, for the sake of not letting it go to waste?

 We eat, then, not only to seek pleasure but also to avoid pain — specifically here, the pain of guilt.

 Case in point: the dear mother of one of my best friends used to have a large painting hanging in their family dining room.
-It showed a very hungry child from Ethiopia, all sullen, sad eyes and outstretched arms holding an empty bowl.
+It showed a very hungry child from a poor country.
+She was all sullen, sad eyes and outstretched arms, holding an empty bowl.
 Whenever my friend would say she didn’t want to eat dinner, her mother would point to the picture.
-True story.
+Hashtag, true story.

 The problem, of course, is that we are so abundant these days that not wasting is affecting our waistlines.